 How do I report a bug or file a feature request?

-- If you would like to report a bug or file a feature request or any issue with the Translation Center, please use click the Report bug tab at the top of the Translation Center.
+- If you would like to report a bug or file a feature request, or any issue with the Translation Center, please click on the Help drop down menu on the upper right corner and select Report bug.
 Alternatively, you can go to the Translation Support Form directly.

 Translator levels and badges: